July 2022 PS Plus Deluxe and Extra games appear on the Internet [rumor]

 After the reveal of PS Plus Essential, which featured Crash Bandicoot 4: It’s About Time, The Dark Pictures Anthology: Man of Medan, and Arcadegeddon, what everyone wants to know is: what games are on the PS Plus Deluxe and Extra plans?
 Sony has not yet officially confirmed anything, but an alleged early reveal appeared on the Internet this Friday (8).

-A post on the ResetEra forum “reveals” which new games would be entering the catalog, but you have to be careful, since the site user (BlackBate) does not have the same reputation as billbil-kun, from Dealabs.
+A post on the ResetEra forum “reveals” which new games would be entering the catalog, but you have to be careful, since the user (BlackBate) of the site does not have the same reputation as billbil-kun, from Dealabs.
 Anyway, he’s got it right before and that’s exactly why he gained notoriety this time.

 According to BlackBate, the list is as follows: